ZelmoTheDragon/ws-rs-explorer/README.md

 }
 ~~~

-The `data` attribut contains *JSON* objects based on the query parameters.
+The `data` attribute contains *JSON* objects based on the query parameters.
 The result is the *JSON* object of the entity.

 ### Find